erhuabushuo/compiler-book/CompilerBook.md

 }
 ```

-The Lexer works via regular expressions so you can define what a token
-would look like the taditional way this function is defined is:
+The normal function would look something akin to this:

 ```c
 struct lexer_state {